backups-obsidian/backup-obsidian-2/100 study-notes/113 Terraform/Terraform - Modules.md

 - In the above example *none of these files are required, or have any special meaning to Terraform when it uses our module*.
 	- We can create a module with a single `.tf` file, or use any other file structure we like.
 - There is generally *no `provider` block in module configuration*.
-	- When Terraform processes a module block, it will **inherit the provider from the enclosing configuration**.
+	- When Terraform processes a module block, it will **inherit the provider from the enclosing configuration** or **specific providers can be passed to modules**.
 	- It is *recommend that we DONOT include `provider` blocks in modules*.
 - Variables declared in modules that aren't given a default value are required, and so must be set whenever we use the module.
 - If we want to expose some outputs to be used in the root module then we should expose them from the child module using the `output` block.